 Business magazines and websites are sprinkled with terms like branding, brand identity, logo design, corporate identity, and brand strategy.
 Different terms can describe the same thing.
 Sometimes the same term is used to describe different things.
 Confusing!

-As a brand identity designer, I want to be clear with my clients about what I do (and also what no designer can do for you.)
+As a brand identity designer, we want to be clear with our clients about what we do (and also what no designer can do for you.)

 What is a brand?